 Rarely, some mods are only found on the Paradox Forums, so head over there to find the instructions on how to install them.
 However, this may not be applicable to a game as new as Imperator.
 You can also google search large mod wikis in order to find instructions for installation.

 So let's take a look at some of what the modding community has already put forward to enhance the Imperator: Rome experience.
-These first five mods are compatible with Patch 1.2 'Cicero'.
+Unless stated otherwise, all mods are compatible with the latest patch - 1.4 'Archimedes'.